Geometric integration of ODEs using multiple quadratic auxiliary variables: Integral-preserving numerical integration using multiple quadratic auxiliary variables

 that is, with $a_{ii} = b_i/2$, $a_{ij} = b_j$ for $i<j$ and $a_{ij}=0$ otherwise.
 These methods are by construction symplectic.
 Moreover, due to theorem 4.4 in \cite[p.
 192 ]{hairer2006geometric} a Runge-Kutta method $\Phi_h$ with coefficients given by \eqref{SDIRK table} is equivalent to compositions of the midpoint rule, which we denote by $\Phi^{M}_h$, with sub-steps $b_ih$.
 That is,

-This means that one can construct high-order reduced-degree Runge-Kutta methods without the need to solve the stage values for the $\by^{[k]}$ equations by taking compositions of the reduced-degree midpoint rule. \\
+This means that one can construct high-order MQAV Runge-Kutta methods without the need to solve the stage values for the $\by^{[k]}$ equations by taking compositions of the MQAV midpoint rule.
+The advantage of this is that the MQAV method will inherit the same properties as the underlying Runge-Kutta method when constructed with these coefficients (e.g., A-stability). \\

-In addition to the above DISRK methods, due to the fact that the midpoint rule is symmetric, one can use composition \cite{mclachlan1995numerical} to create methods of higher order, in a similar way to equation \eqref{comp} \cite{hairer2006geometric}.
-This is demonstrated in \ref{sec:numerical examples}\\
+In addition to the above DISRK methods, due to the fact that the MQAV midpoint rule is symmetric, one can use composition \cite{mclachlan1995numerical} to create methods of higher-order, in a similar way to equation \eqref{comp} \cite{hairer2006geometric}.
+This is demonstrated in section \ref{sec:numerical examples}. \\